rust-lang/rfcs/text/0000-lang-team-mcp.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 Hello!
 If you would like propose a change to the Rust language, you've come to the right place.
-The process can be summarized as follows:
+The process can be summarized as follows (but check out the [flowchart] for a graphical version):

 * Open a **major change proposal** (MCP) issue on the lang-team repository
     * The issue should summarize the motivation and sketch out some details of your idea.